ecosdev/Real-Madrid-data-mining/README.md

 - Won: If Real Madrid won the match (doesn`t count draws)
 - Opponent: The oponent team
 - Table Pos: Position of the opponent team in the classification table at the end of the season (2015-2016)
-- Is Local:	If Real Madrid played at home or away
+- Local:	Whether Real Madrid played at home or away
 - Goals For: Goals scored by Real Madrid
 - Goals Against: Goals scored by the opponent team
 - Manager: Real Madrid manager.
 Benitez or Zidane
-- '<'Player'>': The position in which a player played and whether they started or came from a change
+- _\<Player\>_: The position of the player in the field and whether they played as starters or substitutes.

 The position of the player is defined as follows:
 * GK Goalkeeper
 * DF Defender
 * MD Midfielder